demandchain/developer.offerengine.com/content/v1/purchases.md

 ## Get a purchase

-To get a particular purchase object

-This operation returns a representation of a specific purchase transaction and associated information.
+This request retrieves a specific purchase object.
+It returns a representation of a specific purchase transaction and associated information.

 ### Request